dvb2017/iris-classification/README.md

 Accurately classify flower species according to properties found in the dataset.
 Additionally, the project will explore different classifiers to analyze which ones perform better with the dataset.

 # The Data
+The data being used for this project is quite simple and includes a few measurements for each plant as well as the species.
+The measurements used are sepal length, sepal width, petal length, and petal width, all in centimeters.
+There are three species present in the dataset.

 # Outline of project plan:
 1. Explore and clean the data